6 Gifts to Give to a Friend Who is Grieving

 HOW TO USE: This gift is great because whether you decide to sleep with it, place it on a shelf, or display it in a case, you can have a daily visual of a loved one.
 Adults and children alike will appreciate this token of closeness.

-Wrap them in hugs, bring them frozen food or fresh baked items, find the perfect personalized gift, call and text them often.
+Wrap them in hugs, bring them frozen food or freshly baked items, find the perfect personalized gift, and call and text them often.
 Most importantly, be present in their lives.
 Don’t ask what you can do to help, take it upon yourself to just DO something.
-These gifts for a grieving family are a wonderful start to putting a sentimental spark back into the lives of those who have lost tremendously.
+These 6 heartwarming gifts for a grieving family are a wonderful start to put a sentimental spark back into the lives of those who have lost tremendously.

 Photo credits: Mojitos & Munchkins, Molly Bears